krypticmouse/MouseBit/README.md

 # MouseBit

 An easy to use PyTorch utility for easy DataLoader creation.
 DataLoader creation can be redundant at times, keeping that in mind MouseBit was created to quickly create DataLoaders quickly.

+## New Features

+* Added Text and Image Dataloader support.
+* Wrapped Fetching Dataloader to a function instead of class.

 ## Tutorial